Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 Easily access Lyon’s top attractions from La Place Bellecour from these main roads and bridges connecting it:

-- Rue Colonnel Chambonnet (takes you across La Saône river via Pont Bonaparte to Vieux Lyon)
+- Rue Colonel Chambonnet (takes you across La Saône river via Pont Bonaparte to Vieux Lyon)

 - Rue Victor Hugo and Rue du Plat (takes you to Perrache and Confluence)

-- Rue du Président Édouard Herriot (a shop-lined pedestrian street which leads you to Place des Jacobins and Hôtel de Ville)
+- Rue du Président Édouard Herriot (a shop-lined pedestrian street that leads you to Place des Jacobins and Hôtel de Ville)

 - Pont de la Guillotiere (bridge crossing the La Rhône river which takes you to the university district)